 - The floor should be installed from several cartons at the same time to ensure color and shade mix. - End joints should never be closer than 4" from each other. - Staple Engineered Plank Hardwood Flooring: The first and last row of flooring should be face nailed and filled, as well as staples placed at Tongue.
 Staple each board along the tongue every 4 to 6 inches apart and within 2 inches of each end joint.
 This should be done to the entire floor.

 Notes:

-- To avoid movement in hardwood floor relative humidity should be maintained year round at 35-55% - The use of flooring putty to cover small cracks or face nail holes should be considered normal in hardwood flooring installation.
+To avoid movement in hardwood floor relative humidity should be maintained year round at 35-55% to cover small cracks or be considered normal in face nail holes should hardwood flooring installation.